Capital Football: Competitions

 Capital Football runs a number of men's, women's and junior competitions:

 Associated clubs

 Owned and operated teams

-Capital Football owns and operates the A-League Women franchise team Canberra United Football Club since its inception in 2008 into the then W-League.
+Capital Football owns and operates the A-League Women franchise team Canberra United Football Club since its inception in 2008 into the competition, which was then called W-League.

 Affiliated clubs

 As of 2021, Capital Football has a total of 31 affiliated senior men's and women's clubs, listed below.
 23 clubs are from the ACT with and 8 clubs from the Monaro, Southern Tablelands and Riverina regions of NSW (including two clubs from Queanbeyan and one club each from Goulburn, Cooma, Yass, Palerang, Wagga Wagga and Griffith).